Signage & LED Strip Lighting Factory Since 2011

 An LED linear module is a rigid lighting component built on a solid printed circuit board (PCB) that contains multiple LEDs arranged in a straight configuration.
 These modules are designed to function as part of modular lighting systems, where multiple modules can be connected to create continuous lighting lines in commercial or architectural applications.

-Most LED linear modules operate using 12V or 24V constant voltage systems, although some industrial modules use constant-current drivers.
+Many LED strip lights operate using constant voltage systems such as 12V or 24V DC.
+In contrast, LED linear modules are often designed to work with constant current drivers that regulate the LED current more precisely.
 The rigid PCB structure allows the module to maintain consistent LED spacing and stable electrical connections.
 Because of this structure, linear modules are frequently installed inside aluminum profiles or metal housings that improve thermal management.

 LED linear modules are commonly used in commercial lighting systems, including retail display lighting, architectural coves, signage lighting, and cabinet lighting.
 Their design allows controlled spacing between LEDs and more predictable light output compared with flexible LED lighting solutions.
 For a more detailed explanation of structure, components, and applications, you can also read our Complete guide to LED Linear Modules.